boytchev/suica/docs/objects.md

 ```
 Method.
 Save 3D objects into external GLTF or GLB file.
 The `fileName` parameter is the desired file name.
 Its extension must be either `.gltf` or `.glb`.
 The second parameter is an array of Suica objects so save.
 If the parameter is omitted, all objects are saved (as if [`allObjects`](#allObjects) is used).

 When objects are save to external file they are transformed into a GLFT structure.
-When such file is read, it is recreated as a single Suica object &ndash; i.e. the individual Suica objects are not distinguishable.
+When such file is read, it is recreated as a single Suica object &ndash; i.e. the original Suica objects used for the file are not distinguishable.
 Objects events are not saved to GLTF.

 [<kbd><img src="../examples/snapshots/model-save.jpg" width="300"></kbd>](../examples/model-save.html)